-Speaking about being pressured whether it is too high or too low, is a bit like measuring an elastic, -highly variable by nature.
+Speaking about blood pressure whether it is too high or too low, is a bit like measuring an elastic, -highly variable by nature.
 To assess whether something is too high, it must be compared with something which is stable.
 However, it is difficult to find something that is stable, since our body is continuosly changing.

 Furthermore, which value of a blood pressure is truly normal?
 Is it normal to be inactive or active?
 Is it normal to be emotional and passionate or detached from that which evoke emotions?
 You may be skinny with a high blood pressure as well overweighted with a low blood pressure, so what is truly normal?